Types of Insulation

 - Plug leaks to prevent air from getting in and out in areas around windows and doors.
 Always fix leaks before installing insulation as they may be difficult to find after the job is finished.

 - Wear long sleeves and pants, work gloves, safety glasses, and a dust mask or respirator to avoid irritating your skin or breathing in harmful substances.
-Vacuum your clothing immediately after to help reduce the chances of skin irritation.
+Vacuum your clothing immediately afterwards to help reduce the chances of skin irritation.